 All Of Us

-Resonance is a non-auditioned choir for youth and young adults ages 15 to 28.
-Founded in the spring of 2016, we are excited to be entering our second full season.
+Resonance is a non-auditioned choir for youth and young adults ages 15 to 28 that was founded in the spring of 2016.
 Resonance is a member of the Mississauga Festival Choir family, and is led by award-winning conductor Bob Anderson.

 Bob Anderson, Conductor